jamespmernin/Flexbox-Intro/README.md

 }
 ```

+`@media screen` — The browser identifies itself as being in the “screen” category.
+This roughly means the browser considers itself as a "desktop" — as opposed to e.g. an older mobile phone browser (note that the iPhone, and other smartphone browsers, do identify themselves as being in the screen category), or a screenreader — and that it’s displaying the page on-screen, rather than printing it.

-Cool.
-So that's a media query for desktop view, for when the screen is larger than 1025px.
+`(min-width: 1025px)` this will apply for when the screen is larger than 1025px.
 We've put it there because our mobile design starts looking weird at that size.

 So far, we've been calling these breakpoints.
 And you should be calling them breakpoints, because that's the industry standard term.
 But I find it more useful to think about these as "points of reassembly".